Greenspace: Your Natural Flow or a Parody of Fate?

 But a flooded breath drowns his light.

-As a windy town plunges the boy,
+A windy town plunges the boy,

 Gasping, he resurfaces a man.

-A life anew tethers his own,
+Life anew tethers his own,

 Another vindicates the shells of his soul.